Practice Safe Writing!

 In the process of doing research, you will encounter a multitude of resources including books, articles, and websites.
 Keeping all of these organized as you progress, and ultimately creating a bibliography using a particular citation style can be a daunting and time-consuming task.

-There are a number of citation management tools available to Cornell students and compatible with many of the databases you'll be using.
+There are a number of citation management tools available to Cornell students and compatible with many of the databases you might use in your research.
 Visit the citation management help page to get started.
 It only takes a few minutes to set up an account with such tools as Zotero and Mendeley.
-Endnote may also be downloaded for free by students in CALS and students in CHE.
+Endnote may also be downloaded for free by students in CALS and CHE.